Jessica Kandel: Research

-In 1998, Kandel, Darrell Yamashiro, and colleagues at the Pediatric Tumor Biology Laboratory were the first to describe the way experimental pediatric tumor growth could be suppressed by blocking a molecule called Vascular Endothelial Growth Factor, or VEGF, from performing its natural job.
+In 1998, Kandel, Darrell Yamashiro, and colleagues at the Pediatric Tumor Biology Laboratory were the first to describe the way experimental pediatric tumor growth could be suppressed by blocking a molecule called vascular endothelial growth factor (VEGF) from performing its natural job.
 Their laboratory research provided key preclinical data about an antibody to VEGF, which was later humanized to become bevacizumab (Avastin, Genentech).
-Approved by the FDA in 2004 for adults with colorectal cancer, Avastin is now gaining use in the treatment of multiple adult and pediatric tumors.
+Approved by the FDA in 2004 for adults with colorectal cancer, bevacizumab is now gaining use in the treatment of multiple adult and pediatric tumors.

-Her current focus in the laboratory is to understand how tumors adapt to blockade of VEGF.
+Her focus in the laboratory has been to understand how tumors adapt to blockade of VEGF.
 Understanding how tumors become resistant to therapies that target recruited host cells may play an important role in the development of therapies for children with resistant cancers such as neuroblastoma, Wilms tumor, and hepatoblastoma.

-Kandel has recently developed a novel mouse model of lymphatic malformations, with her coinvestigator, Dr. Carrie Shawber.
+Kandel developed a novel mouse model of lymphatic malformations, with her coinvestigator, Carrie Shawber.